Comparative Research Grant 2023

-Netspar (Network for Studies on Pensions, Aging and Retirement; based in the Netherlands) invites applications for a Comparative Research Grant.
-In 2022, Netspar will offer three Comparative Research Grants of €20,000 each.
+Netspar (Network for Studies on Pensions, Aging and Retirement; based in the Netherlands) invites applications for its International Comparative Research Grant.
+In 2024, Netspar will offer up to three International Comparative Research Grants of €20,000 each.

 Goal of the grant

-The goal of the Netspar Comparative Research Grants is to compare the regulatory and product choices surrounding pensions, aging and retirement made in different countries (including the Netherlands) and relate these to the academic literature.
+The goal of the Netspar International Comparative Research Grant is to support studies that compare the regulatory, policy and product choices surrounding pensions, aging and retirement made in different countries (including the Netherlands) and relate these to the academic literature.

 Topics

 The pension and retirement systems in different countries differ substantially in their institutional setting.
 Nevertheless, the over-arching issues are very similar across countries.
-Examples include, but are not limited to:
+Examples of relevant questions include, but are not limited to:

 • What is an adequate level of pension income during retirement?